cuviper/ssh-pageant/README.md

       open shells might still be using the socket.

     * Using `eval` will set the environment variables in the current shell.
-      By default, ssh-pageant outputs sh-style commands.
-Use the `-c` option for csh-style commands.
+      By default, ssh-pageant tries to detect the current shell and output appropriate commands.
+If detection fails, then use the `-S SHELL` option to define a shell type manually.

 You could also rename `ssh-pageant` to `ssh-agent` and then use something like `keychain` to manage a single instance (the approach of [Charade]), but that is